ArteChp/ArteChp/README.md

 ### Hello!
 I'm Arte

-I'm a DevOps / SRE / System engineer, enjoy working on automation and process optimization, building CI/CD pipelines, establishing monitoring systems, enhancing observability, exploring new technologies and tools (especially related AI).
-I also like coding in Ruby, Python, HCL, PHP.
+I'm a DevOps / SRE / System Engineer who enjoys working on automation and process optimization, building CI/CD pipelines, establishing monitoring systems, enhancing observability, and exploring new technologies and tools (especially those related to AI).
+I also like coding in Ruby, Python, HCL, and PHP.

 ---
 #### My Tech Stack